Mooshua/BitMod/README.md

 ```

 **Hooks** expect a response of either *Allow*, *Disallow*, or *Neutral*.
 The first plugin to express
 an opinion will have it's opinion selected.
-Plugins are executed in ascending order of priority (0 = highest, 255 = lowest).
+Plugins are executed in ascending order of priority (0 = lowest, 255 = highest).
 The priority is specified by the plugin.

 **Events** are one-off alerts that do not require any form of response: